calvinti12/twilio-anonymous-sms/README.md

 ![env-vars](https://cloud.githubusercontent.com/assets/786896/23337262/6d7cb328-fb9c-11e6-8d58-1b18a887727b.png)

 >**Note:**
 This application was only designed to work with U.S./Canada numbers.
+With a little update to the regex you could get this working for other countries.